Parity Sheaves: Definition and first properties

 \end{prop}

-\begin{proof} The definition of parity sheaf is clearly self-dual, so $\DM \EC(\lambda,\LC)$ is a parity sheaf.
+\begin{proof} The definition of $\dagger$-parity sheaf is clearly self-dual, so $\DM \EC^\dagger(\lambda,\LC)$ is a $\dagger$-parity sheaf.
 Moreover, it is supported on $\ov X_\lambda$ and extends $\LC^\vee[d_\lambda]$.
-By the uniqueness theorem, it is isomorphic to $\EC(\lambda,\LC^\vee)$. \end{proof}
+By the uniqueness theorem, it is isomorphic to $\EC^\dagger(\lambda,\LC^\vee)$. \end{proof}

-\begin{remark} When they exist, the parity sheaves are often perverse, and in characteristic zero they usually are the intersection cohomology sheaves.
-We will see many examples below, and also examples of parity sheaves that are not perverse (see Proposition \ref{prop:min}). \end{remark}
+\begin{remark} We give many examples of parity sheaves below.
+In the next section we also give a few examples of situations in which a full set of parity sheaves does not exist, and, at the end of the paper, examples of parity sheaves that are not perverse (see Proposition \ref{prop:min}).

+Despite such examples, in many cases of interest, parity sheaves do exist and are perverse.
+For example, if $X$ is a flag variety stratified by Schubert cells and $k$ a field of characteristic zero, the $\natural$-parity sheaves are the intersection cohomology complexes, while the $\Diamond$-parity sheaves are the indecomposable tilting sheaves. \end{remark}